boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing.md

 A good overview of how borrowing restricts the usage of variables and references can be found in a [Graphical depiction of ownership and borrowing in Rust](https://rufflewind.com/2017-02-15/rust-move-copy-borrow#comments).

 Move semantics can be neglected for the moment since currently only have value types which all allow copying, which in Rust terminology means, they implement the copy trait.
-Nevertheless move semantics might become important in for Blech's planned reference types.
+Nevertheless move semantics might become important for Blech's planned reference types.

 For borrowing it distinguishes between *frozen* and *locked* behaviour.